hermonochy/Rescueland/The Planet File.md

 Atmosphere:

-General: This was the first non-core planet to join the planet.
-The flora, covering most of this planet, is senitent.
+General: This was the first non-core planet to join the empire.
+The flora, covering most of this planet, is sentient.

 ## Klesone